vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 Gatling Enterprise requires a package built from a Gatling project in order to run a test.

-To create a package, run the `artifact.bat` (if Windows) or `artifact.sh` (if Linux/MacOS) file, Gatling will start creating your first package:
+To create a package, run the `enterprisePackage.bat` (if Windows) or `enterprisePackage.sh` (if Linux/MacOS) file, Gatling will start creating your first package:

 ```
-$ ./bin/artifact.sh
+$ ./bin/enterprisePackage.sh
 GATLING_HOME is set to .../gatling-charts-highcharts-bundle-{{< var gatlingVersion >}}
 GATLING_VERSION is set to '{{< var gatlingVersion >}}'
 Creating jar...done
 ```

 This script can also be clicked or double clicked from any file explorer.
-You'll see the result in the folder `target`, which should now have a file named `artifact.jar`.
+You'll see the result in the folder `target`, which should now have a file named `package.jar`.

 {{< youtube _fq3giAIibw >}}